 You don’t need to suffer with reading glasses, vari-focals or bi-focals

-Squinting when trying to read fine print, holding the newspaper further and further away from your face, avoiding labels on products when shopping — sound familiar?
+Squinting when trying to read fine print, holding the newspaper farther and farther away from your face, avoiding labels on products when shopping — sound familiar?

-To anyone who’s suffering from presbyopia, the condition which describes the loss of quality in near vision that typically occurs in your mid-forties, these symptoms will be all too familiar.
+To anyone who’s suffering from presbyopia, the term for loss of near focusing ability that typically occurs in your mid-forties, these symptoms may sound all too familiar.